Aliases for GABRA2 Gene

-GABRA2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 2) is a Protein Coding gene.
-Diseases associated with GABRA2 include alcohol dependence and cannabis dependence.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRA4.
+GABRA2 (Gamma-Aminobutyric Acid Type A Receptor Subunit Alpha2) is a Protein Coding gene.
+Diseases associated with GABRA2 include Developmental And Epileptic Encephalopathy 78 and Alcohol Dependence.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRA1.

 Ligand-gated chloride channel which is a component of the heteropentameric receptor for GABA, the major inhibitory neurotransmitter in the brain (PubMed:29961870, PubMed:31032849).
 Plays an important role in the formation of functional inhibitory GABAergic synapses in addition to mediating synaptic inhibition as a GABA-gated ion channel (PubMed:29961870, PubMed:31032849).
 The gamma2 subunit is necessary but not sufficient for a rapid formation of active synaptic contacts and the synaptogenic effect of this subunit is influenced by the type of alpha and beta subunits present in the receptor pentamer (By similarity).
 The alpha2/beta2/gamma2 receptor exhibits synaptogenic activity whereas the alpha2/beta3/gamma2 receptor shows very little or no synaptogenic activity (By similarity).

 GABAA receptors are members of the Cys-loop family of ligand-gated ion channels and, along with GABAB receptors, are responsible for mediating the inhibitory effects of GABA.
 They are pentameric proteins, consisting of five subunits belonging to different families.